 This has led to the development of non-invasive, time-efficient, and diet-friendly weight loss techniques.
 Intermittent fasting is one of the more popular for restoring human physiology and facilitating effective weight loss.
 People often use it as an alternative to a diet such as a keto diet and a low carb diet.

 However, studies reveal that intermittent fasting may be associated with hair loss.
-The following sections shed light on can fasting cause hair loss?
+The following sections shed light on can intermittent fasting cause hair loss?
 If so, then how to prevent hair loss while fasting?

 What is intermittent fasting?

 Intermittent fasting, also called time-restricted feeding, is an eating habit characterized by zero to 25% of the caloric intake during regular periods of fasting.
 Intermittent fasting lasts for about 16 hours for individuals who practice a daily fast.

 Other forms of intermittent fasting include minimum calorie intake for 24 hours on every alternate day as well as two days of fasting each week.
 During a non-fasting period, an individual can consume a normal diet, however, intake shall not surpass more than 125% of the normal limit.

 Studies recorded a reduction in muscle mass, waist circumference and body mass index (BMI) in individuals who practice intermittent fasting for weight loss.

 Intermittent fasting targets the following physiological parameters of the body.
 These parameters determine the overall health and functioning of most of the body systems.

 Intermittent fasting facilitates the body to carry out metabolic functions at optimal times.
 This improves the pattern of sleep, hormonal secretion, and other homeostatic functions.